btoone/sinatra-starter/README.md

 **TODO**

 * Support sass, possibly compass
-* Create a rake task to archive the repo and initialize a new git repo with your app name
 * Wire up MongoDB
 * Wire up DataMapper
 * Auto load dm migrations to $LOAD_PATH